Student Wellbeing and Engagement Policy

 Participate fully in their educational program by arriving in class prepared, on time and willing to engage with the class content.

 Bring a suitable device, adequately charged to every class.
 Technology assists learning and helps people stay connected.
 Students are expected to access their email and/or Teams daily.
 Technology should not interfere with anyone’s learning, as such students are expected to follow the advice of their teachers regarding the appropriate use of technology within each lesson, including listening to music.
-Mobile phones have been banned in Victorian schools since the beginning of 2020, as such they must not be used during regular school hours (Mobile Phone Policy link).
+(Digital Learning Policy) Mobile phones have been banned in Victorian schools since the beginning of 2020, as such they must not be used during regular school hours (Mobile Phone Policy).

 Respect the right of others to learn.